KaiOelfke/appoffercodes/README.md

 It's hosted as Google Script Macro and has no running costs.
 You only need a free Gmail or paid G Suite account.

 I made this for myself to distribute App Store codes for my app Amicu.
 Here's the [story](https://kaioelfke.de/offercodes/).
+Check out the [live demo](https://script.google.com/macros/s/AKfycbzg9HfBLk6DXdlgjvxPfU-b4buRUEnMbdle2Q_H7_I/exec).

 The main limitation is the [quota for Google Script apps](https://developers.google.com/apps-script/guides/services/quotas).
 It should be fine for indie and side projects.
 Big companies probably want to use something else.